h3/django-duke-client/README.rst

     project-root-folder/
       - buildout.cfg
+      - dev.cfg
       - setup.py
-      + src/
       + projectname/
         - settings.py
-          + conf/
-          - dev.py
+        - development.py
-          - prod.py
+        - production.py

 What's left is basically what should be in your VCS.